jayhere1/cdk_lambda_APIgateway/README.md

 # cdk_lambda_APIgateway
-CDK deployment with Lambda integration from AWS ECR and deployment on APIgatway
+AWS - CDK deployment with Lambda integration from AWS ECR and deployment on APIgatway

 ## Useful commands